 On your new website, you need to see to it that Google Analytics is running.
 You can do this step on the test site pre-launch.

-Ideally, you can paste the actual code into the website <head> instead of using a plugin.
-Sometimes, plugins may break and stop reporting data.
+Ideally, you can paste the actual code into the website <head> instead of a plugin.
+However, sometimes, plugins may break and stop reporting data.

 One bonus tip about Google Analytics: